Another season almost over...

 - The ghosts at Wellington are not there for your amusement.
 They are the spirits of human beings who remain at Wellington for their own reasons.
 It is very likely that there are the spirits of children there, as well.
 They do not "perform" on command, although they may choose to communicate with you if you treat them with kindness and respect.
 While there is a lot of activity at Wellington, there are times that there is no activity.
 Taunting, yelling and provoking won't change this.
 If the ghosts choose to interact with you, they will do so in their own way in their own time, and you have a better chance of interaction if your behavior is kind and respectful.

 - The site is quite remote.
-Cell phones may or may not have service depending on your provider and where you are at the site.
+Cell phones may or may not have service depending on your provider.
 There is no power.
 There are only outhouses, sometimes without toilet paper.
 Some good things to bring: hand sanitizer, toilet paper, handi-wipes, first aid kit, emergency supplies, bug spray, sunscreen.